indirectlylit/hg-venue-server/README.md

 This is our real-time visualization application.
 It takes data from our sensor network and renders it in real-time via a web server.

-You'll need two terminal window in these directories:
+You'll need two terminal windows in these directories:

 * `network_coordinator`
 * `venue_server`